varnishcache/varnish-cache/doc/sphinx/tutorial/starting_varnish.rst

  - one gigabyte.

 ``-T 127.0.0.1:2000``
- Varnish has a buildt in text-based administration interface.
+ Varnish has a built-in text-based administration interface.
 Activating the interface makes Varnish manageble without stopping it.
 You can specify what interface the management interface should listen to.
-Make sure you don't expose the management interface to the world as you can easily gain root access to a system via the Varnish management interace.
+Make sure you don't expose the management interface to the world as you can easily gain root access to a system via the Varnish management interface.
 I recommend tieing it to localhost.
-If you have users on your system that you don't fully trust use firewall rules to restrict access to the interace to root only.
+If you have users on your system that you don't fully trust, use firewall rules to restrict access to the interface to root only.

 ``-a 0.0.0.0:8080``
  I specify that I want Varnish to listen on port 8080 for incomming